jwodder/doapi/FUTURE.md

 - Store timestamps as `datetime` objects?
 - Add a public function/static method for getting the user's API token using the same rules as the command-line programs?
+- Give `Droplet` methods for simply ensuring that the droplet is on/off? (i.e., that don't error if it's already on/off)
+- Give `Droplet` one or more methods that combine a "power off/on" action with a regular droplet action so that the user can execute the latter action properly without too much code
+    - Doing this on multiple droplets in parallel _must_ be supported